 Yes, you have a friend or friends that you no longer refer to as such due to their phone etiquette i.e. call assault.
 We don’t trust people without phone etiquette.
 It’s the same as distrusting a hairdresser with terrible hair.

 Follow the lazy graduate through the world of work.

 We do well when applying a structure – those imposed by you and those imposed by others.
 Right now the libertarian in you will be shouting me down.
 I am all for live and let live but if you are in pursuit of a career, there’s no way around it.
 Applying a Structure tames your wild side.
 It tames it so that you can be productive when you need to be and let loose when it’s time to do so.

 We have an innate desire to be remembered and leave a legacy.
 The things we do to have our existence be marked somehow.
 The need to be thought of even if we aren’t around to witness it.
 It’s the carving your name into the playground bench reading ‘Maddie waz ere’.
 To plant something that’ll hopefully pass the test of time.

 Age, for one.
-A better word for it would, of course, experience.
+A better word for it would be experience.
 Interactions, burned bridges, and the disparity between what is being said and the hypocritical actions that follow.

-I did horribly in my A levels, I knew I wasn’t going to get much from it and pulling that piece of paper out of the envelope, my eyes skimming the contents briefly and promptly sliding it back in, shrugging and hearing myself utter the words ‘eh…good enough’.
+I did horribly in my A levels and my response was just that – “good enough”.
+I knew I wasn’t going to get much from it and pulling that piece of paper out of the envelope on results day confirmed it.
+My eyes skimming the contents briefly and promptly sliding it back in, shrugging and hearing myself utter those bloody words.